01 of 08

 05 of 08

-After the Battle of Hastings, on October 14,1066, with their king Harold, killed in the fight, the Anglo Saxon nobles did not submit to William the Conqueror as he expected.
-In fact, the Anglo Saxon council of nobles proclaimed a new king, Edgar Aetheling, a descendent of Aethelred the Unready.
+After the Battle of Hastings, on October 14, 1066, with their king Harold, killed in the fight, the Anglo Saxon nobles did not submit to William the Conqueror as he expected.
+In fact, the Anglo Saxon council of nobles proclaimed a new king, Edgar Aetheling, a descendant of Aethelred the Unready.

 Realizing he still had a fight ahead of him before he could be crowned king, in London, William led his men on a long, circuitous march toward the capital.
 On October 20, they left for Dover.